jonathanyeh0723/meme-generator/README.md

 The meme generator is a multimedia application to dynamically generate memes, including an image with an overlaid quote.

 This packaged applications can be accessed in 2 ways.
- - Command-line
+ - Command-Line
- - web service
+ - Web Service

 Not only we can generate random memes by command-line utility, but also we can interact with web interface, where you can generate random memes at the click of a button, or make your app accept user input through a post request.